consp1racy/material-navigation-drawer/README.md

 - Use `iconColorAlwaysPassiveOn()` to override the icon color in any state by the passive color.
 - Use `text(String)` or `text(int)` to set item label.
 - Use `activeColor(int)` and its derivatives to specify color of selected icon and text.
 - Use `passiveColor(int)` and its derivatives to specify color of unselected icon.
-Note that as of version `0.5.4` unselected text always takes color of `android:textColorPrimary`.
+Unselected text always takes color of `android:textColorPrimary`.

 `SimpleNavigationItemDescriptor` extends `BaseNavigationItemDescriptor`